Below is an email from Mike Leffingwell/Axle’s attorney and my response below that.

 P.S.S.
 For a shorter version of my reply, follow this link or click the video below.

-To subscribe to my blog, log your email below.
-I promise, spam free.
-And because I think it is appropriate in relation to this blog, below is an actual cover to one of my books.
+And because I think it is appropriate in relation to this blog, below is an actual cover o one of my books.
 Click it to find out about the rest of my books.